Epistemic Injustice and Religious Identities

 Details

-The Canada Research Chair on Epistemic Injustice and Agency and the Canada Research Chair in Applied Epistemology are inviting submissions for the upcoming workshop:
+The Canada Research Chair on Epistemic Injustice and Agency and the Canada Research Chair in Applied Epistemology are inviting you to the upcoming workshop:

 “Epistemic Injustice and Religious Identities”